-An inverter can be used for backup power in a permanent location that normally uses utility power, such as a home or office.
+An inverter can be used for backup power in a permanent location that normally uses utility power such as a home or office.
 When the utility power is available, the inverter keeps the batteries charged.
 When the utility power fails, the inverter comes on automatically to supply AC power to your home or office during the power failure.
-For a home or business, reliable backup power is needed to prevent lost computer data, or to maintain lights and keep food fresh in the refrigerator/freezer.
+For a home or business, reliable backup power is used to prevent lost computer data or to maintain lights and keep food fresh in the refrigerator/ freezer.

-In some areas, where utility power is not available, the inverter can be used in a standalone renewable power system.
-The inverter enables AC electrical appliances to be run from the storage battery bank.
-When the battery bank becomes discharged, either renewable DC sources (solar, wind, or hydropower) can be used to recharge the batteries, or a generator can be connected to the inverter to power the system while the batteries recharge.
+In some areas, where utility power is not available, this inverter can be used in an stand-alone renewable power system.
+The inverter allows AC electrical appliances to be run from the storage battery bank.
+When the battery bank becomes discharged, either renewable DC sources (solar, wind or hydro power) can be used to recharge the batteries or a generator can be connected to the inverter to power the system while the batteries recharge.